nisalperera/mobile_robot/README.md

 ## Usage

-- Launch the robot with:
+- Launch the simulation in a terminal with:
     ```bash
-    ros2 launch mobile_robot robot.launch.py
-    ```

-- Launch the Gazebo and RViz2 in a new terminal with:
-    ```bash
-    ros2 launch mobile_robot gz.launch.py
+    ros2 launch mobile_robot mapping.launch.py world:=house_world
     ```

 ## Gazebo